-Evaluation of Speech Synthesis Systems
+Evaluation of speech synthesis systems

-There are different aspects which can be evaluated for TTS systems: Intelligibility, naturalness, preference, and comprehension.
+There are different aspects that can be evaluated for TTS systems: intelligibility, naturalness, preference, and comprehension.

-Intelligibility reflects how accurate every word is produced.
-Naturalness refers to the quality of the generated speech signal if it comes to pronunciation, timing, and emotions.
-Preference is about the choice of a listener which speech synthesis.
-Finally, comprehension deals with the degree how good a message is understood.
+Intelligibility reflects how accurately each word is produced.
+Naturalness refers to the quality of the generated speech signal in terms of pronunciation, timing, and emotions.
+Preference is about the choice of a listener between speech synthesis tools.
+Finally, comprehension deals with how well a message is understood.

 Self-Check Questions